 The number of participants is limited - first come, first served.

-The organisation is led by Daniel Konrad, Dominik Probst and Oliver Welti.
+The organisation is led by Luise Arn, Dominik Probst, Jérome Studer and Oliver Welti.
 They are being operationally supported by unigay as well as the LGBT associations of ETH Zurich and the University of Zurich.
 When it comes to strategic matters, they can count on the know-how of an advisory board consisting of Prof. Dr. Dirk Schäfer and Prof. Dr. Miriam Meckel.

 Get in touch if you are interested in supporting us as an LGBT organisation and network.
 We are open to new cooperations and partnerships.